-- The Energy component is the real time load weighted average PJM locational marginal price (LMP). - The Capacity component is the average price per MWh of Reliability Pricing Model (RPM) payments. - The Transmission Service Charges component is the average price per MWh of network integration charges, and firm and nonfirm point to point transmission service.41 - The Energy Uplift (Operating Reserves) component is the average price per MWh of day-ahead and balancing operating reserves and synchronous condensing charges.42 - The Reactive component is the average cost per MWh of reactive supply and voltage control from generation and other sources.43 - The Regulation component is the average cost per MWh of regulation procured through the Regulation Market.44 - The PJM Administrative Fees component is the average cost per MWh of PJM's monthly expenses for a number of administrative services, including

-Advanced Control Center (AC2) and OATT Schedule 9 funding of FERC, OPSI and the MMU.
+- The Energy component is the real time load weighted average PJM locational marginal price (LMP). - The Capacity component is the average price per MWh of Reliability Pricing Model (RPM) payments. - The Transmission Service Charges component is the average price per MWh of network integration charges, and firm and nonfirm point to point transmission service.41 - The Energy Uplift (Operating Reserves) component is the average price per MWh of day-ahead and balancing operating reserves and synchronous condensing charges.42 - The Reactive component is the average cost per MWh of reactive supply and voltage control from generation and other sources. - The Regulation component is the average cost per MWh of regulation procured through the Regulation Market.44 - The PJM Administrative Fees component is the average cost per MWh of PJM's monthly expenses for a number of administrative services, including Advanced Control Center (AC2) and OATT Schedule 9 funding of FERC, OPSI and the MMU. - The Transmission Enhancement Cost Recovery component is the average cost per MWh of PJM billed (and not otherwise collected through utility rates) costs for transmission upgrades and projects, including annual recovery for the TrAIL and PATH projects.

-- The Transmission Enhancement Cost Recovery component is the average cost per MWh of PJM billed (and not otherwise collected through utility rates) costs for transmission upgrades and projects, including annual recovery for the TrAIL and PATH projects.45 - The Capacity (FRR) component is the average cost per MWh under the Fixed Resource Requirement (FRR) Alternative for an eligible LSE to satisfy its Unforced Capacity obligation.46 - The Emergency Load Response component is the average cost per MWh of the PJM Emergency Load Response Program.47 - The Day-Ahead Scheduling Reserve component is the average cost per MWh of Day-Ahead scheduling reserves procured through the Day-Ahead Scheduling Reserve Market.48 - The Transmission Owner (Schedule 1A) component is the average cost per MWh of transmission owner scheduling, system control and dispatch services charged to transmission customers.49 - The Synchronized Reserve component is the average cost per MWh of synchronized reserve procured through the Synchronized Reserve Market.50 - The Black Start component is the average cost per MWh of black start service.51 - The RTO Startup and Expansion component is the average cost per MWh of charges to recover AEP, ComEd and DAY's integration expenses.52 - The NERC/RFC component is the average cost per MWh of NERC and RFC charges, plus any reconciliation charges.53 - The Economic Load Response component is the average cost per MWh of day ahead and real time economic load response program charges to LSEs.54
+- The Capacity (FRR) component is the average cost per MWh under the Fixed Resource Requirement (FRR) Alternative for an eligible LSE to satisfy its Unforced Capacity obligation.46 - The Emergency Load Response component is the average cost per MWh of the PJM Emergency Load Response Program. - The Day-Ahead Scheduling Reserve component is the average cost per MWh of Day-Ahead scheduling reserves procured through the Day-Ahead Scheduling Reserve Market.48 - The Transmission Owner (Schedule 1A) component is the average cost per MWh of transmission owner scheduling, system control and dispatch services charged to transmission customers. - The Synchronized Reserve component is the average cost per MWh of synchronized reserve procured through the Synchronized Reserve Market.50 - The Black Start component is the average cost per MWh of black start service.51 - The RTO Startup and Expansion component is the average cost per MWh of charges to recover AEP, ComEd and DAY's integration expenses. - The NERC/RFC component is the average cost per MWh of NERC and RFC charges, plus any reconciliation charges. - The Economic Load Response component is the average cost per MWh of day ahead and real time economic load response program charges to LSEs.54 - The Transmission Facility Charges component is the average cost per MWh of Ramapo Phase Angle Regulators charges allocated to PJM Mid-Atlantic transmission owners.55

-41 OATT §§ 13.7, 14.5, 27A & 34.
+OATT §§ 13.7, 14.5, 27A & 34.

-42 OA Schedules 1 §§ 3.2.3 & 3.3.3.
+OA Schedules 1 §§ 3 2 3 & 3 3 3

-43 OATT Schedule 2 and OA Schedule 1 § 3.2.3B.
-The line item in Table 8 includes all reactive services
+OATT Schedule 2 and OA Schedule 1 § 3.2.3B.
+The line item in Table 1-8 includes all reactive services charges.

-44 OA Schedules 1 §§ 3.2.2, 3.2.2A, 3.3.2, & 3.3.2A; OATT Schedule 3.
+OA Schedules 1 §§ 3.2.2, 3.2.2A, 3.3.2, & 3.3.2A; OATT Schedule 3.

-45 OATT Schedule 12.
+OATT Schedule 12.

-46 Reliability Assurance Agreement Schedule 8.1.
+Reliability Assurance Agreement Schedule 8.1.

-47 OATT PJM Emergency Load Response Program.
+OATT PJM Emergency Load Response Program.

-48 OA Schedules 1 §§ 3.2.3A.01 & OATT Schedule 6
+OA Schedules 1 §§ 3.2.3A.01 & OATT Schedule 6

-49 OATT Schedule 1A.
+OATT Schedule 1A.

-50 OA Schedule 1 § 3.2.3A.01; PJM OATT Schedule 6.
+OA Schedule 1 § 3.2.3A.01; PJM OATT Schedule 6.

-51 OATT Schedule 6A.
-The line item in Table 8 includes all Energy Uplift (Operating Reserves) charges
+OATT Schedule 6A.
+The line item in Table 1-8 includes all Energy Uplift (Operating Reserves) charges for Black Start.

-52 OATT Attachments H-13, H-14 and H-15 and Schedule 13.
+OATT Attachments H-13 H-14 and H-15 and Schedule 13

-53 OATT Schedule 10-NERC and OATT Schedule 10-RFC.
+OATT Schedule 10-NERC and OATT Schedule 10-RFC.

-54 OA Schedule 1 § 3.6
+OA Schedule 1 § 3.6.